Brownfields Program Coordinator: Jared Miller

 Below is the basic process to get these brownfield sites back to reuse.

 - Identify Brownfields & tie to Redevelopment Goals

 Example of brownfield sites in the Bristol Bay area (click photo for more information):

 If anyone is concerned about a potentially contaminated site and wants it on BBNA’s Brownfield Inventory, please download the site questionnaire survey link and fill out the information the best that you can.
 The more detailed information the better we can determine eligibility for brownfield services.

 Does Your Village Have Contaminated Sites with Redevelopment Potential?

 There are two services that can assist in conducting site assessments:

 EPA’s Targeted Brownfield Assessment (TBA), which is a service providing an environmental assessment that fits the requestor’s needs.
 This service can be applied for any time of the year.

-Alaska Department of Environmental Conservation (DEC) provides a Brownfield Assessment and Cleanup (DBAC) service that assist with contracting a contractor for environmental assessments or cleanup for eligible brownfield sites.
-Deadline to apply for services is usually around January 29th.
+Alaska Department of Environmental Conservation (DEC) provides a Brownfield Assessment and Cleanup (DBAC) service that assist with hiring a contractor for environmental assessments or cleanup for eligible brownfield sites.
+The deadline to apply for services is March 1st.